MartinPacker/filterCSV/README.md

 You can create a mind map either in the application itself or by importing files in a number of other formats.
 The most complete format is Comma-Separated Value (CSV).
 Being a text format, CSV can be programmatically created in a number of programming languages, such as Python.

 The CSV format that iThoughts understands has a tree-like structure.
+A tree consists of nodes, which contain data as well as potentially child nodes.
+A node with no parent is called a root node.
+A node with no children is called a leaf node.

+There can be multiple root nodes - and hence multiple trees - in an iThoughts CSV file.
+In which case it's better to call the ensemble a forest of trees.

-As well as the tree of nodes, colour, position, node shape and other attributes of a node can be specified in the CSV file.
+As well as the nodes' tree structure, an iThoughts' CSV file can store for each node its colour, its position, its shape and other attributes.
 To a very limited extent the format is documented [here](https://www.toketaware.com/ithoughts-howto-csv).
 A better way to understand the format is to export a mind map from iThoughts as CSV and look at the resulting file.

 ## About filterCSV